 - Benefits of onboarding survey

-- Key features of the onboarding survey
+- Key features of the onboarding process survey

 - Onboarding survey best practices

-- Onboarding survey questions for employees
+- Employee onboarding survey questions

 What is onboarding?

 But people often mistake onboarding for employee orientation; these two are entirely different things.
 Orientation is something that a company provides to their new hires, typically on the first day.
-The new hires familiarize themselves with the workplace, the company's policies, job responsibilities, and their new colleagues during their orientation.
+The new hires familiarize themselves with the workplace, the company's policies, job duties, and their new colleagues during their orientation.
 So, employee orientation acts as the first step in onboarding.

 Onboarding during pandemic